atoy40/meteor-accounts-ldap-profile/README.md

 meteor-accounts-ldap-profile
 ==================

-LDAP support to set profile of new users
+LDAP support to manage user profiles and groups.

 ## Usage